Ohara124c41/MLND-Predicting_Boston_Housing_Pricing/README.md

 **Answer: **

+Recall the definitions and relationships for the features that are provided in the table:

+- Client 1 - `RM=5`, `LSTAT=17`, and `PTRATIO=15`.
+- Client 2 - `RM=4`, `LSTAT=32`, and `PTRATIO=22`.
+- Client 3 - `RM=8`, `LSTAT=3`, and `PTRATIO=12`.

+Making comparisons will assist in our justifications for determining if the prices seem reasonable.

+1) Client 2 has the lowest `RM`, highest `LSTAT`, and highest `PTRATIO` of the three.
+This would mean that this house is the least valuable.
+Furthermore, the differences between the `LSTAT` and `PTRATIO` of Client 1 (the next closest value) are quite large.
+Upon inspection, the `LSTAT` of Client 2 is nearly a 100% increase and the `PTRATIO` is a 50% increase.
+Therefore, Client 1's house being a nearly half of the value of Client 2 is reasonable.

+2) Client 3 is the inverse of Client 2 in terms of feature values.
+Client 3 has twice as many rooms (100% increase), half as many students to teachers (50% decrease) and a fractional percentage in terms of the neighborhood poverty level.
+Without even considering the `RM` and `PTRATIO` values, knowing the neighborhood has approximately 97% of its community living *above* the poverty level, it only makes sense that this house would be quite valuable.

-Based on the results of the optimized model, I would suggest each client to sale their house at the recommended value, under a few assumptions.
+Therefore, based on the results of the optimized model (and feature selection), I would suggest each client sell their house at the recommended value.

+---

+However, there are a few additional assumptions that can be made (which are outside of the scope of the project) in terms of understanding client behavior:

-- The client needs to sale their house quickly
+- The client needs to sell their house quickly
 - This information matches data trends from previous years
 - There is an imminent threat of a predicted market crash